MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux.md

 No cloud service is created to contain the public resources for the VM so there is no fully qualified domain name assigned to the dynamic public IP by default.
 One can be created and added to the image after deployment using the Azure PowerShell.
 The format of the hostname will be ````domainnamelabel; region;.cloudapp.azure.com````.

-Here's an example of how to add a public hostname using PowerShell for a VM named ‘rrecloudvm’ with resource group ‘rrecloudrg’ and desired hostname of ‘rrecloud’.
+For example, to add a public hostname using PowerShell for a VM named `rservercloudvm` with resource group `rservercloudrg` and desired hostname of `rservercloud`.

 ```
 PS C:\\Users\\juser> Select-AzureSubscription -SubscriptionName "Visual Studio Ultimate with MSDN" –Current

 PS C:\\Users\\juser> Switch-AzureMode -Name AzureResourceManager

-PS C:\\Users\\juser> New-AzurePublicIpAddress -Name rrecloudvm -ResourceGroupName rrecloudrg -Location "South Central US" -DomainNameLabel rrecloud -AllocationMethod Dynamic
+PS C:\\Users\\juser> New-AzurePublicIpAddress -Name rservercloudvm -ResourceGroupName rservercloudrg -Location "South Central US" -DomainNameLabel rservercloud -AllocationMethod Dynamic
 ```

-After adding access to port TCP/8787 to the inbound security rules, RStudio Server can be accessed at <http://rrecloud.southcentralus.cloudapp.azure.com:8787/>
+After adding access to port TCP/8787 to the inbound security rules, RStudio Server can be accessed at <http://rservercloud.southcentralus.cloudapp.azure.com:8787/>

 Some related articles are: